Existence and classification of $b$-contact structures: Introduction

 The proof of Theorem \ref{thm:b} is obtained by reducing the classification of $b$-contact structures on a given $b$-manifold to algebraic topology and known results in contact topology.
 Indeed, the recipe of our proof holds for any $b$-manifold $(M,Z)$.
-The required ingredients to classify $b$-contact structures on a given $b$-manifold are: a classification of the admissible sets of one-dimensional leaves, the classification of relative homotopy classes of plane fields of the connected components of $M\setminus Z$, and the classification of tight contact structures with convex boundary on the the connected components of $M\setminus Z$ (viewed as contact manifolds with boundary).
-In both cases that we study, the classification of tight contact structures of the completion of the connected components of $M \setminus Z$ is available in the literature (see \cite{eli3, H1, LZ}).
+The required ingredients to classify $b$-contact structures on a given $b$-manifold are: a classification of the admissible sets of one-dimensional leaves, the classification of relative homotopy classes of plane fields of the connected components of $M\setminus Z$, and the classification of tight contact structures with convex boundary on the connected components of $M\setminus Z$ (viewed as contact manifolds with boundary).
+In both cases that we study, the classification of tight contact structures of the completion of the connected components of $M \setminus Z$ is available in the literature (see \cite{eli3, H1, LZ}). {However, the classification of tight contact structures in general is still an open question.}\\

-Last but not least, our study of the singular hypersurface of a $b$-contact manifold of any odd dimension shows that it always admits a codimension two smooth family of contact submanifolds.
+Last but not least, our study of the singular hypersurface of a $b$-contact manifold of any odd dimension shows that it always admits a smooth family of contact submanifolds {of codimension two in $M$}.
 This is interesting on its own since we show that the Reeb vector field of any fixed $b$-contact form restricts to a contact Reeb vector field in each submanifold of this family.
 As a corollary, we show that the Weinstein conjecture on the existence of periodic Reeb orbits holds for compact $b$-contact manifolds in dimension $5$ along the critical hypersurface.
 This generalizes a three-dimensional result proved in \cite{MO2} and can potentially give rise to new periodic orbits in problems in celestial mechanics.

 \begin{remark} As was communicated to the authors, \'Alvaro del Pino and Aldo Witte also proved the existence of these codimension two contact submanifolds invariant by the $b$-Reeb field of any $b$-contact form (Proposition \ref{prop:codim2contactleaf}).
 They also show the $\mathbb{R}$-invariance of a $b$-contact structure (Proposition \ref{prop:bconvex}) using a different approach.
-We would like to thank them for sharing the results obtained in their forthcoming paper \cite{dPW}. \end{remark}
+We would like to thank them for sharing {their results before their paper} \cite{dPW} {was available}. \end{remark}